datanav/docs/technical/hubspot-superoffice.rst

 HubSpot Company to Superoffice Contact
 --------------------------------------
-Every HubSpot Company will be synchronized with a Superoffice Contact.
+Before any synchronization can take place, a link between a HubSpot Company and a Superoffice Contact must be established.

+A new Superoffice Contact will be created from a HubSpot Company if it is connected to a HubSpot Deal that is synchronized into Superoffice.

 Once a link between a HubSpot Company and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.